vd Brink Home Automations

 Home Assistant dashboard: Mealie Recipe Manager

-Here you find how I seamlessly integrate the recipe manager Mealie into my HA dashboard to organize my recipes and show a meal day- and weekplanning.
+Here you can find how I seamlessly integrated the recipe manager Mealie into my HA dashboard to organize my recipes and show a meal day- and weekplanning.

 meal planner